DongheeKang/MLOps_Note/gitlab_study_note.md

 recommended DB

 ### PGBouncer
-PgBouncer is a lightweight connection pooler for PostgreSQL. https://pgdash.io/blog/pgbouncer-connection-pool.html
+PgBouncer is a lightweight connection pooler for PostgreSQL.
+DB pool manager https://pgdash.io/blog/pgbouncer-connection-pool.html

 ### Sidekiq
 Sidekiq is an open source job scheduler written in Ruby.
 It's important to be aware that Sidekiq by default doesn't do scheduling, it only executes jobs.
 The Enterprise version comes with scheduling out of the box.
 ### Puma